The 1995 MIT Mystery Hunt can be found here, and it is a

 In some puzzles, we are missing components that accompanied the

 puzzle.
-This occurred for puzzle 1 (cereal samples), puzzle 2
+This occurred for puzzle 1 (cereal samples) and puzzle 10

 Puzzle 11 was a scavenger hunt.